naugehyde/ping-ac-outlet-plugin-sk/README.md

 ## Who is it for

 Shore power outage can occur during severe weather and can drain your batteries if there's a DC load anywhere on your system.
 Mariners like myself keep our NMEA 2000 and Signalk systems running 24/7.
-At times, I'll run a heavy DC load like my boat's refrigerator when I'm ashore. <br>
+At times, I'll run a heavy DC load like my boat's refrigerator when I'm ashore. <br><br>
 If you're running DC loads that could drain your battery, this plugin could save you time and money. <br>

 ## Prerequisites